History of the French in Baltimore: Settlement by Franco-Haitian refugees

-During the time of the French Revolution, there was a slave revolt on the French colony of Saint-Domingue, in what is now Haiti.
-Many French-speaking Black Catholic and white French Catholic refugees from San Domingo left for Baltimore.
+During the time of the French Revolution, there was a related slave revolt on the French colony of Saint-Domingue, on Hispaniola in the Caribbean.
+Enslaved people gained independence, naming their republic as Haiti.

+Many French-speaking Black Catholic and white French Catholic refugees from Saint Domingue left for Baltimore.
 In total, 1,500 Franco-Haitians fled the island.
-The Haitian refugee population was multiracial and included white French-Haitians and their Afro-Haitian slaves, as well as many free people of color, some of whom were also slaveowners.
+The refugee population from Saint-Domingue was multiracial, including white Creoles and their enslaved African workers, as well as many free people of color.
+Some of the latter were also slaveowners.

-Along with the Sulpician Fathers, these refugees and their descendants founded St. Francis Xavier Church.
+Along with the Sulpician Fathers, some of these refugees and their descendants founded St. Francis Xavier Church.
 The church is the oldest historically Black Catholic church in the United States.

-During the Haitian Revolution, Baltimore passed an ordinance declaring that all slaves imported from the West Indies, including Haiti, were "dangerous to the peace and welfare of the city" and ordered slaveowners to banish them.
+During the violent Haitian Revolution, the city of Baltimore passed an ordinance declaring that all enslaved persons imported by slaveholders from the West Indies, including Haiti, were "dangerous to the peace and welfare of the city".
+They ordered slaveowners to banish such enslaved people.

 French Town

 In the 1750s, the French Acadian refugees from Nova Scotia established a community along South Charles Street near Lombard Street that was known as "French Town".
-By the 1830s the Acadian presence in Baltimore had largely disappeared and with that French Town also disappeared.
+By the 1830s the Acadian presence in Baltimore had appeared to decline with assimilation or relocation; French Town also disappeared as an ethnic community.

-The area that was formerly known as Frenchtown is now the Seton Hill Historic District.
+The area that was formerly known as Frenchtown is now designated as the Seton Hill Historic District.